-MILITARY ORGANIZATIONS OF THE THIRD REICH
+MILITARY ORGANIZATIONS OF THE THIRD REICH:

 Geheime Staatspolizei or Gestapo (secret state police): Under the command of one of Hitler's closest cronies, Heinrich Himmler, the Gestapo was reponsible for the identification and arrest of enemies of the Nazi Party and the state in general.
 Known for their long leather coats, Gestapo agents instilled terror in the hearts of German citizens by their mere presence.
-They were occasionally seen in LDS branch meetings but came and went in silence, never causing any interruptions or cancelations of meetings.
+They were occasionally seen in LDS branch meetings but came and went in silence, never causing any interruptions or cancellations of meetings.

+Marine: The German navy.
 Luftwaffe: The German air force.